734mb13hb100b14h/NozamatoN/.logs/spsk.md

 **Keep reading if you want to know what I did.**

 ## Day 4 - 3rd August, 2021
 Today I completed the Installation procedure document.
-I came out to be quite good, but there are some additional characted that I miss typed.
+It came out to be quite good, but there are some additional characters that I miss typed.

 As I mentioned earlier the **Idea** that struck me was using my raspberry pi cluster to deploy the django application.
 I decided this would be better that using heroku, since its just a project and only three of us are working on it.

 I configured the OS and installed the required packages.

-Also install Django 3.6.2
+Also installed Django 3.6.2

 ## Day 5 - 4th August, 2021